 You will be offered an examination with a speculum (which is used when having a smear test) and possibly a vaginal examination to assess if you are in labour.
 You may be offered a swab test which will indicate how likely you are to go into labour within a week.

 An ultrasound scan may be offered to assess your baby and their movements, check the amount of amniotic fluid and see how well your placenta is working.

 If there is time, you will be offered two doses of steroids, 12 hours apart, to help your baby’s lungs to mature.
 This can help your baby to breathe when they are born.
-You may also be offered an injection of intravenous magnesium sulphate to protect your babies brain, if you are between 24-29 weeks of pregnancy.
+You may also be offered a dose of intravenous magnesium sulphate to protect your baby’s brain, if you are between 24+0 and 33+6 weeks of pregnancy.

 Your baby’s heart rate will be closely monitored throughout labour to make sure they’re reacting well to contractions.
 If they start to struggle, you may be advised to have a caesarean.

 Most women don’t consider the possibility of a premature birth, so it can be a very frightening time.
 You may not have completed your birth plan, or some of the choices you made may no longer be possible.
 Your midwife will be there to support you – they will do their best to accommodate as much of your plan as possible and adapt it where necessary.

 Transferring to other units is quite common for premature births.
 There are different levels of Neonatal Unit at different hospitals, so if your baby is particularly early or has complex medical needs, you may need to be transferred to a hospital with a higher-level Neonatal Unit.